ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 * F: full
 * G: generalised - 20m
 * S: super generalised - 200m
-* U: Ultra generalised - 500m
+* U: ultra generalised - 500m

 Note that not all resolutions are available for all boundary extents or boundary types.